cornell-zhang/allo-pldi24-artifact/README.md

 docker run -v /your/path/to/vitis-docker-volume/:/tools/xilinx -v $(pwd):/root/allo-pldi24-artifact -it allo-container:latest /bin/bash
 ```

-### Figure 10 - PolyBench (Est. Time: 24 hours)
+### Figure 10 - PolyBench (Est. Time: 16 hours)
 As it requires more than 200G disk space to install all the baseline packages, we do not contain all the packages in the docker image, and thus will not perform end-to-end code generation, which also costs lots of time.
-Instead, we generate the optimized HLS C++ code from each baseline offline, and reviewers only need to run the Vitis HLS to obtain the final report.
+Instead, we **generate the optimized HLS C++ code from each baseline offline**, and reviewers only need to run the Vitis HLS to obtain the final report.
 Specifically, the HLS C++ code from [ScaleHLS](https://github.com/hanchenye/scalehls), [HeteroCL](https://github.com/cornell-zhang/heterocl), [Pylog](https://github.com/hst10/pylog), and [Dahlia](https://github.com/cucapra/dahlia) are generated offline.

-For end-to-end testing (not for AE), we also include the scripts to generate the optimized HLS C++ code from each baseline.
+For end-to-end testing (not for AE), we also include the scripts and instructions to generate the optimized HLS C++ code from each baseline.
 Please refer to this [link](3rdparty/README.md) to install the required packages and generate the optimized HLS C++ code.

 #### Experimental Settings